dhar174/DeskBuddy/README.md

 # Introducing C.O.O.P.E.R.!

+#Replication Disclaimer: I cannot guarantee this will run for you on your own machine.
+This is still an alpha project, and I plan to provide better instructions for replication as well as a graphical model replacement of the robot (a 3D face, basically) so the robot will not be required to run this.
+Also, with the online mode, it may run on more diverse hardware.
+Also, the Larynx docker server is customized by me; it is almost ready to place here and is coming soon as of May 2 2023.
+These scripts will not run without my custom Larynx server scripts; as of May-3-23 I am more focused on developing COOPER and adding features than worrying about reproducibility and it probably won't run for you.
+But a version everyone can use IS COMING!!! :-)

 Update May 02 2023:
 Fixed COOPER's lip syncing!
 It is not perfect.
 But it does sync to a good degree, mostly accurately!
 I think the limitations come from the robot hardware- the lip sync starts off well aligned and gets worse as it speaks longer (the longer the response, the more apparent this is)
 I have also added an online mode - the offline mode was always intended as a backup or alternative to spending money on API calls (and will continue being developed further as an import part of COOPER).
 COOPER now uses the gpt-3.5-turbo model using the OpenAI API for much improved intelligence and response times.
 Make no mistake about it though - COOPER is still COOPER, with the same cheeky attitude!